-- How might we create more sharing of ideas and collaboration among people in the field?
+- How might we increase idea-sharing and collaboration among people in the teen pregnancy prevention field?

 - How might we help people who qualify for free birth control understand that they do qualify, and how to act on it?

-- How might we increase access to information about healthy relationships and birth control for people who influence teens, but in non-traditional settings?
+- How might we increase access to information about healthy relationships and birth control for people who influence teens and are working in non-traditional settings?